Specifying Dependencies

 ) as a new entry in the[dependencies]

-table of the current ip's manifest with a partially qualified version to use, omitting the minor and micro version number (such as1
+table of the current project's manifest with a partially qualified version to use, omitting the minor and micro version number (such as1

 ) to accept any minor and any micro version number: